dagu-org/dagu/README.md

 ### Repeating Task

-`repeatPolicy` field is available to repeat a task. `dagu stop <DAG>` command will gracefully stop the task.
+If you want a task to repeat execution at regular intervals, you can use the `repeatPolicy` field.
+If you want to stop the repeating task, you can use the `stop` command to gracefully stop the task.

 ```yaml
 steps: